Law of Evidence (M5025)

 - burden of proof

-You will also examine the relationship between human rights protections and evidential rules (eg confession evidence; sexual history evidence).
+You will also examine the relationship between human rights protections and evidential rules (for example confession evidence, sexual history evidence).

 100%: Practical (Workshop)